Mahanagar Gas stock jumps 17% so far in 2023; can they hit Rs 1,100?

 That said, the brokerage listed higher penetration in existing areas, sharper rise in alternate fuel costs and stronger regulatory support as key upside risks.

-Kotak Institutional Equities has assigned a 'Buy' rating on the counter while pegging the MGL at a fair value of Rs 1,080.
+Kotak Institutional Equities has assigned a 'Buy' rating on the counter while pegging MGL at a fair value of Rs 1,080.

 Mahanagar Gas has an average target price of Rs 1,033, Trendlyne data showed, suggesting a potential upside of 4.77 per cent.
 The scrip has a one-year beta of 0.91, indicating low volatility.